-Are you constantly being harassed by unwanted telephone calls?
+Are you constantly being harassed by unwanted spam phone calls?
 You may want to see what the folks at the California based telephone company, Jolly Roger, can do to help you out.

-At least once a day I get a call in regards to a car I don’t have, to a survey I didn’t take, or to a credit card I don’t have.
+At least twice a day I get spam phone calls in regards to a car I don’t have, to a survey I didn’t take, or to a credit card I don’t have.
 Let’s not forget all the calls about home security and lawsuits from the IRS.
 And maybe the most annoying of all are the calls from real life people that won’t take no for an answer.
 You tell them no and they just won’t stop trying to sell you their amazing product you can’t live without.
 Jolly Roger’s promise is “Our robots talk to telemarketers so that humans don’t have to!”

 “the most annoying of all are the calls from real life people that won’t take no for an answer”